Bernie Sanders on Iraq

 Iraq War and Operation Iraqi Freedom

-In 2002, as a part of the build-up to the 2003 invasion, the resolution to authorize military force against Iraq was passed by a count of 297-133 in the House, and 77 to 23 in the Senate.
-Bernie voted against it, and continued to speak out against it throughout the entire engagement.
+In 2002, Bernie voted against the resolution to authorize military force against Iraq which passed 297-133 in the House, and 77 to 23 in the Senate.
+Bernie, and continued to speak out against the Iraq War throughout the entire engagement.

-What are Bernie’s thoughts on the Bush administration’s planning, execution, and understanding of the war in Iraq?
+What did Bernie say about the Bush administration’s planning, execution, and understanding of the Iraq War?

-In a speech before the Senate in February 2007, Bernie said:
+In a February 2007 speech before the Senate, Bernie said:

 “In my view, President Bush’s war in Iraq has been a disaster.
 It is a war that we have been misled into, and a war that many of us believed that we never should have gotten into in the first place.
 This is a war that the administration was unprepared to fight.
 The administration has shown very little understanding of the enemy, or the historical context, or the cultural context in which we found ourselves.
 Who will forget President Bush declaring ‘Mission Accomplished’ aboard the aircraft carrier Abraham Lincoln when, in fact, the mission had barely begun?
 Who will forget Vice President Cheney telling us that the insurgency was in its last throes, just before some of the bloodiest months of the war took place?
 Who will ever forget those Bush advisors who predicted that the war would be a cakewalk?”